 This chrominance signal is present in the form of a color subcarrier which vibrates at 3,579,549 cycles per second.
 Its intensity or amplitude is varied according to the saturation of the color, and its phase is varied according to the hue of the color.
-This techniques of phase modulation requires the presence of a pilot or reference signal to supply the phase angle reference, known as the color burst.
+This technique of phase modulation requires the presence of a pilot or reference signal to supply the phase angle reference, known as the color burst.

 In essence, the color spectrum may be visualized as occupying a circular distribution.
-The center of the circle represents no saturation, while any distance butward from the center represent progressively more saturated colors with the direction representing the hue of the color.
-In fact there are actually two elements of the color subcarrier which can be controlled to produce synthetic color; the I and 2 components, standing for inphase and quadrature.
+The center of the circle represents no saturation, while any distance outward from the center represent progressively more saturated colors with the direction representing the hue of the color.
+In fact there are actually two elements of the color subcarrier which can be controlled to produce synthetic color; the I and Q components, standing for inphase and quadrature.

-The simplest colorizors operate on the hue-saturation principle with one control affecting the phase of the color subcarrier thus determining red, yelllow, green, cyan, blue, or magenta hues while the other control affects the amplitude of the subcarrier determining the vividness or saturation of the desired hue.
-An additional control may be used to introduce a luminance value, or the subcarrier can be added electronically to an existing monochrome signal derived from a camera.
+The simplest colorizers operate on the huesaturation principle, with one control affecting the phase of the color subcarrier and thus determining red, yellow, green, cyan, blue, or magenta hues, while the other control affects the amplitude of the subcarrier to determine the vividness or saturation of the desired hue.
+An additional control may be added electronically to an existing monochrome signal derived from a camera.

-Another type of colorizor operates by modulating the intensity of the I and Q subcarrier components.
-The combined effect of two independent modulations generates both hue and saturation information, with the two variables both being affected simultaneously.
-Thus to change the vividness of a given hue both controls must be changed together.
+Another type of colorizer operates by modulating the intensity of the I and Q subcarrier components.
+The combined effect of two independent modulations generates both hue and saturation information, with the two variables being affected simultaneously.
+Thus to change the vividness of a given hue, both controls must be changed together.

-encoding method.
-Three controls determine the saturation levels of red, green, and blue primaries, which then mix in the encoder to produce luminance, and chromanance signals of the standard video signal.
-Beisdes operating in a graphic mode this type of colorizer is readily adaptable to other TV systems in use by substitution of encoding circuitry.
+A third type of colorizer circuit is the Red-Green-Blue encoding method.
+Three controls determine the saturation levels of red, green, and blue primaries, which then mix in the encoder to produce luminance and chrominance signals of the standard video signal.
+Besides operating in a graphic mode, this type of colorizer is readily adaptable to other TV systems in use by substituting the encoding circuitry.
 The I/Q and Hue/Saturation methods normally require different techniques for each type of television system used.

 Many colorizers are limited to full screen color or quantized color type of operation.
 This allows for basically hard edge color.
 In the Beck Direct Video synthesizer I have been particularly interested in surmounting this limitation and achieving a full range of color contouring.

-IV.
-Video synthesis and computer graphics.
-In the strict sense of the word a digital computer is but a large collection of electronic switches arranged to operate on binary bits of information.
-As such, most video synthesizers do not qualify as computers; although the analog computer, with opamps, differentiators, integrators, and amplifiers more closely resembles the structure of video synthesizers.
-Computer graphics generally has been done with oscilloscope displays under computer control, though some newer systems do generate images on color television iisplay directly.
+W. Video synthesis and computer graphics.
+In the strict sense of the word, a digital computer is but a large collection of electronic switches arranged to operate on binary bits of information.
+As such, most video synthesizers do not qualify as computers; although the analog computer, with op-amps, differentiators, integrators, and amplifiers more closely resembles the structure of video synthesizers.
+Computer graphics generally has been done with oscilloscope displays under computer control, though some newer systems do generate images on a color television display directly.
 We can expect to see the use of digital computers in the control of video synthesizers via means such as digital to analog converters.
-When one compares the bandwidth of video images (4,200,000 cycles per second) with computer processing speeds (500,000 bits per second typically) or with audio signals (20,000 cycles per second) the gap between computer output speeds and the necessary information rates to generate a moving video image become apparent.
+When one compares the bandwidth of video images (4,200,000 cycles per second) with computer processing speeds (500,000 bits per second typically) or with audio signals (20,000 cycles per second) the gap between computer output speeds and the necessary information rates to generate a moving video image becomes apparent.

-In terms of circuit devices most video synthesizers and image processors utilize discrete transistors and some types of integrated microcircuits.
-We can expect to see the emergence in two or three years of video integrated circuits designed specifically for the imaging functions of television display.
+In terms of circuit devices, most video synthesizers and image processors utilize discrete transistors and some types of integrated microcircuits.
+We can expect to see the emergence in two or three years of video-integrated circuits designed specifically for the imaging functions of television display.